Good Shepherd (Star Trek: Voyager): Casting

 Crewman Mitchell, who greets Janeway in Act One, is played by Tom Morello, guitarist of Rage Against the Machine and Audioslave.
 In 1998, Morello, who is a fan of Star Trek, contacted series producer Rick Berman for a cameo in the film Star Trek: Insurrection.
 Berman, one of whose sons was a fan of Rage Against the Machine, agreed.
-Although Morello was one of many aliens in a crowd shot in that film, he was later hired in January 1999 to appear as a human in "The Good Shepherd".
-While Morello has only a few lines as Crewman Mitchell, Berman commented, "He did a great job.
+Although Morello was one of many aliens in a crowd shot in that film, he was later hired in January 1999 to appear as a human in "Good Shepherd".
+While Morello has only a few lines as Crewman Mitchell, Berman commented: "He did a great job.
 It was a little pick-me-up for everyone."

+Reception

+Jammer's Reviews ranked "Good Shepherd" with 3 out of 4 stars with a summation of "Fresh and entertaining on the whole, but where's the ending?"
+Jamahl Epsicokhan highly recommended the "bulk" of the show saying it was a "break from the routine" and describing the "casual dialog" as "skillfully conceived" to "understand these people and their personalities, problems, and quirks...we grow to care about them."
+He commented that the episode had "the right approach, emphasizing character interaction and discussion."
+He also noted a similarity to Star Trek's later offering, Lower Decks, which emphasized the rank-and-file crewmen, as opposed to the senior staff.

 Releases

 This episode was released as part of a season 6 DVD boxset on December 7, 2004.